Skrimpton/tkinter-dot-desktop-file-editor/README.md

 # Several tweaks have been made:
 - Non-toggleable darkmode (aka bestmode)

-- Scrolling disabled when fullscreen / scrollable content is smaller than the window
+- Scrolling now disables when fullscreen / scrollable content is smaller than the window

 - [\(Hopefully safe)](https://stackoverflow.com/a/59196714) In-place editing of both key and value
   - BUG: will deny saving under at least one safe condition